-Snoqualmie Valley School District supports students who are experiencing homelessness (as defined by Title X) and students who are in temporary foster care placement.
+Snoqualmie Valley School District supports students who are experiencing homelessness (as defined by Title X).
 This includes students living in shelter, transitional housing, temporary group homes, doubled-up with other families, moving from home to home, living unsheltered, living in a hotel or motel, or other temporary or inadequate nighttime accommodations due to financial or catastrophic circumstances (including domestic violence & fire).

 The District supports McKinney-Vento qualified students living with their families and students living on their own as unaccompanied youth (that is students living without the physical or financial support of their guardians or parents).